Skip to product information

 What does Assam tea taste like?

-Assam black teas are strong and full-bodied, displaying wonderful malty flavours and rich, complex notes.
-Flavours can range from earthy, woody and smoky characteristics, to sweet and spicy, sometimes with notes of cocoa or caramel.
-These bold flavours make Assam teas ideal for breakfast teas, and it is a common ingredient in numerous tea blends, where it brings great depth and strength.
+Assam black teas are strong and full-bodied, with malty flavours and complex notes.
+They can range from earthy and woody to sweet and spicy, sometimes with hints of cocoa or caramel.
+These bold flavours make Assam teas ideal for breakfast blends.

 How should I prepare Assam loose leaf tea?